+Academic Information

+by providing diagnostic placement measures, subject-specific developmental courses, and student development programming.

+In support of student access to college level courses, Foundational Education supports the development of academic and course-specific skills through the use of Student Success and Barton Playbook courses, Co-Requisite Math and English courses, the Academic Development Center, and the ACE Lab.
 The developmental courses offered regularly in the course schedule include the following:

-Reading Credit Hours

-Basic Reading 3

-Intermediate Reading 3

 English Credit Hours

-English for Speakers of Other Languages (ESOL) La b 1

-ESOL Conversational English 1

-ESOL Academic Vocabulary 1

-ESOL Sentence Structure 1

 Intro to English Language 6

 ESOL I 3

 ESOL II 3

 ESOL III 3

-Basic English 3

-Intermediate English 3

 Foundation of Reading & Writing 3 or 5

 Integrated Reading and Writing 3 or 5

 Math Credit Hours

 Basic Applied Math 3

 Basic Algebra 3

 College Preparatory Math 3

-Barton ACE

-Student Success
+Co-Requisite and Student Development Courses Student Success Barton Playbook

-Barton Community College's ACE program helps students master needed math skills in an accelerated time frame.
-The ACE Lab is located in the Classroom building.

-Advisors or the Student Support Services staff assist students with the selection of appropriate developmental courses should testing indicate that the student could benefit by enrolling in one or more of these courses.
+Barton Playbook1English Comp I w/Review55-Hour College Algebra5

-MILITARY SERVICE SCHOOL CREDIT

-Barton Community College will award college credit to veterans and military personnel enrolled at Barton who have successfully completed specialized training in a military service school.
+MILITARY SERVICE SCHOOL CREDIT Barton Community College will award college credit to veterans and military personnel enrolled at Barton who have successfully completed specialized training in a military service school.
 For active duty service members, a Joint Services Transcript (JST) and Enlisted Records Brief (ERB) are used to complete the military evaluation process.
 The evaluation for the number of credit hours to be awarded will be based on the recommendations as set forth in "A Guide to the Evaluation Experiences in the Armed Services," published by the American Council on Education.
 Veterans must provide a Joint Services Transcript (JST) as well as a DD214 form.

-OUTCOMES ASSESSMENT

-The College is committed to the assessment of learning and to quality education.
+OUTCOMES ASSESSMENT The College is committed to the assessment of learning and to quality education.
 Assessment provide a means to develop an understanding of how students learn, what they know, and what they can do with their knowledge.
 Results from various activities guide Barton, as a learning college, in finding ways to improve student learning.